 American Express GBT Explore

-In 2017, AmEx GBT approached Rokkan to design a new partner dashboard, Explore.
-What resulted is a white label platform that gives client enterprises and their (traveling) employees the ability to manage and track all business travel activity within their organizations.
+In 2017, AmEx GBT partnered with Rokkan to design Explore, a new white-label portal for corporate clients.
+What resulted is a platform that enterprise businesses and their traveling employees could use to manage, track, and act on all business travel activity within their organizations.

 -